 As you leave Oak Creek Canyon and continue past Sedona through Red Rock Country, an observer with a sharp eye will recognize familiar shapes among the natural sculptures that form the horizon.
 Keep an eye out for Steam Boat Rock, Courthouse Butte, Bell Rock and more.

 You can continue down this scenic route to Interstate 17 and then back to Flagstaff, or you may want to turn around and do it all over again.
-If you're driving a high clearance vehicle, another way to complete the loop is to return to I-17 via Schnebly Hill Road rather than Rt 179.
-The vistas along this rocky but rewarding forest backroad are as good, if not better, than any along the rest of the drive.
+If you're driving a high clearance vehicle, another way to complete the loop is to return to I-17 via the unpaved, rocky Schnebly Hill Road rather than State Route 179.
+The vistas along this rocky but rewarding backroad are as good, if not better, than any along the rest of the drive.
 A high clearance vehicle is highly recommended for this route.
 In winter months, the upper part of Schnebly Hill Road is closed above Schnebly Hill Vista (near the top of the ascent up Bear Wallow Canyon), and the unpaved portion may be completely closed during wet weather conditions.
 Check Road Status before attempting this alternative route.

-Road Condition: All roads (except alternative route up Schebly Hill Road) are paved and plowed but can become slippery after a winter storm.
+Road Condition: All roads (except alternative route up Schebly Hill Road) are paved and plowed, but may be slippery after a winter storm.

 Driving Time: 2.5 hours or all day.